hieunc229/copilot-clone/README.md

 **Forked from [Captain Stack](https://marketplace.visualstudio.com/items?itemName=captainstack.captain-stack)**

 This feature is somewhat similar to Github Copilot's code suggestion.
-This fork specifically incorporates AI into the workflow and is meant to be a **free alternative** and **has only been tested/bundled for compatibility with MacOS Intel/M1**.
+This fork specifically incorporates AI into the workflow and is meant to be a **free alternative**.

 ![Demo Video](./demo.gif)